nixys/nxs-support-bot/README.md

 - Create new issues in your Redmine using Telegram.
 Select a project and priority you need for a new issue
 - Operate with files and media
 - `Feedback` project to communicate with unauthorized users and get feedback
+- Fully localizable interface in appropriate with user selected language
 - Compatible with Redmine 4.2 and 5.0

 ### Who use this tool